Building a Private AI Server for Business: 2026 Hardware Guide

 Document Search (RAG)

-For firms wanting to query their own document archives, tools like PrivateGPT or AnythingLLM index local files and enable questions like: "What were the key terms in the Anderson contract from March 2024?"
+For firms wanting to query their own document archives, tools like AnythingLLM index local files and enable questions like: "What were the key terms in the Anderson contract from March 2024?"

-AI models require fast storage for loading, while document archives need reliable capacity.
+AI models need fast storage for loading, while document archives need reliable capacity.
+A two-tier approach balances speed and cost.

 -

 Primary (NVMe SSD): Store AI models and vector databases on fast NVMe drives.
-The Samsung 990 Pro offers 4TB capacity with excellent sustained speeds.
+The Samsung 990 Pro 4TB offers excellent sustained read/write speeds for model loading and retrieval.

 -